People Against Genocide Everywhere

 • 2.
 That the government publish this letter of agreement with all of the above points of the Resolution included, both on its governmental website as well as all of the major newspapers of that country.

-The initial demonstration is primarily a tactical one, and to be used to refocus our struggle from the abstract to the concrete, creating both an honest and practical solution to end the genocide, while at the same time creating the awareness of the urgent necessity to move rapidly recognizing that those in each government with sympathies to the Zionist genocide will use every legal and illegal method to slow down this process in order for the Zionist to complete their plans of the ethnic cleaning of Gaza.
-It is imperative that we understand with a laser like focus the changing conditions in the governments of each of our countries, so specific national demands to facilitate this process under the global demand can be articulated.
+The initial demonstration is primarily a tactical one, and to be used to refocus our struggle from the abstract to the concrete, creating both an honest and practical solution to end the genocide, while at the same time creating the awareness of the urgent necessity to move rapidly, recognizing that those in each government with sympathies to the Zionist genocide will use every legal and illegal method to slow down this process in order for the Zionists to complete their plans of the ethnic cleaning of Gaza.
+It is imperative that we understand with a laser-like focus the changing conditions in the governments of each of our countries, so specific national demands to facilitate this process under the global demand can be articulated.

-Obviously the tone of the demonstrations will be different in countries who have shown support for Palestine than those supporting the genocide, however it is important to understand that in every government there are those that support the Zionist genocide, and those who demand the end of it, and often a vast majority are somewhere in the middle, and can be swayed either way by various forces.
+Obviously the tone of the demonstrations will be different in countries that have shown support for Palestine than those supporting the genocide, however it is important to understand that in every government there are those that support the Zionist genocide, and those who demand the end of it, and often a vast majority are somewhere in the middle, and can be swayed either way by various forces.
 It is imperative that we understand this, and thus that in every country whether they publicly stood with or against the genocide, the action of calling in armed forces to stop the genocide, will include the country they represent.
 Those who supported an end to the genocide in words, knowing that any action to concretely stop the genocide would be squelched by the US veto in the Security Council will now have to stand on their own.
 This will pose serious contradictions for those in every government, and it is only through sustained and powerful actions will they be swayed in the favor of those in Gaza.

 Framework and Timeline based on past practices